-- 1. Click Table in the toolbar (or choose Insert > Table). - Table - Use the handles to resize the table. - Drag the table to position it where you want it on the slide. - Double-click on a table cell and start typing.
+- Click on the Table button in the toolbar (or choose Insert > Table). - 2.
+Use the handles to resize the table.
+Table - 3.
+Drag the table to position it where you want it on the slide. - Double-click on a table cell and start typing.
 Press tab or use the arrow keys to move to other cells.